 There are previous studies relevant to this research.
 A study conducted by (Young et al., 2021) demonstrated that there is a positive effect of emotional intelligence on cognitive load.
 They found that higher levels of emotional intelligence can reduce intrinsic, extrinsic, and germane cognitive load.
-(Setyaji, 2021) uggested a negative relationship between emotional intelligence and academic stress, with emotional intelligence contributing 26.6% to the reduction of academic stress.
+(Setyaji, 2021) suggested a negative relationship between emotional intelligence and academic stress, with emotional intelligence contributing 26.6% to the reduction of academic stress.
 Additionally, research by (Nadialista Kurniawan, 2021) indicated a significant role of self-efficacy in cognitive load and academic stress.

 Various descriptions have been presented, leading to the conclusion that students with good emotional intelligence are capable of managing the pressure and academic burden they face.
 However, previous research has mainly focused on only two variables, leaving the investigation of the third variable relatively unexplored.
 These three variables present an opportunity for deeper examination regarding the correlation between emotional intelligence, academic stress levels, and cognitive load in the context of biology subjects.
 This study aims to determine the relationship between emotional intelligence and academic stress levels with cognitive load.
 Therefore, based on these descriptions, it is necessary to employ a correlational method to assess the extent of the contribution of emotional intelligence and academic stress levels to students' cognitive burden.